The following is an excerpt from the 8-week exercise plan featured in the book Tone Every Inch: The Fastest Way to Sculpt Your Belly, Butt and Thighs.

 But the real findings were even more impressive than that.
 The speedsters didn't just match the weight lost by their peers, they exceeded it by six times.
-The numbers weren't huge (3 pounds for the sprint group versus ½ pound for the steady cyclists), but they're all the more impressive given the fact that the women in the study were in their twenties and already pretty lean at the start.
+The numbers weren't huge (3 pounds for the sprint group versus ½ pound for the steady cyclists), but they're all the more impressive given the fact that the women in the study were in their 20s and already pretty lean at the start.

 But the benefits aren't just for the young and already fit.
-In another study, this one conducted here in the United States at the University of Virginia in Charlottesville, researchers had two groups of overweight, middle-aged women start walking far enough to burn 400 calories a day, 5 days a week.
+In another study, this one conducted here in the US at the University of Virginia in Charlottesville, researchers had two groups of overweight, middle-aged women start walking far enough to burn 400 calories a day, 5 days a week.
 One group walked at a steady moderate pace (slightly faster than 18 minutes per mile), whereas the second group walked the same 5 days, but on 3 of the days they pushed the pace to about 16 minutes per mile.
 So they walked off the exact same number of calories but at slightly different walking speeds.
 How do you think the results stacked up?

 Well, the power walkers won again.
-They lost 66 percent more total weight, including more than twice as much pure fat.
+They lost 66% more total weight, including more than twice as much pure fat.
 One possible explanation is that maintaining speedier paces requires more muscle power, which may help to preserve lean muscle tissue.
 That means weight loss is focused on fat, not muscle, which you know by now is uber-important to keeping your metabolism buzzing along briskly.
 Of that fat, the high intensity group lost more than three times as much subcutaneous fat (the kind you can pinch) and more than twice as much dangerous fat (the kind that surrounds the organs and increases your disease risk).
 And perhaps more impressively, they lost an amazing five times the abdominal fat as the slowgoers did.
 All from shaving just a couple minutes per mile off their walking pace!

 One of the most popular ways to add intensity is with a technique called intervals — the technical term for what the Australian exercisers did in the first study I talk about earlier.
 The gist: You push yourself harder than you normally would for a brief period, then slow down to catch your breath (and let your muscles at least partially refuel their energy stores) before you go again.